-Further, future outcomes that relate to forward-looking information may be influenced by many other factors that could cause actual future results, conditions, actions or events to differ materially from the targets, expectations, estimates or intentions expressed in the forward-looking information, including, but not limited to, the risks associated with the future impacts of the COVID-19 pandemic, as well as other pandemic, epidemic and health risks, and the adverse effects from the measures implemented or to be implemented as a result thereof; the conflict between Russia and Ukraine, including from the economic sanctions imposed or to be imposed as a result thereof, and supply chain disruptions resulting therefrom; adverse economic and financial market conditions; a declining level of commercial activity, and the resulting negative impact on the demand for, and prices of, PLC's products and services; the impact of inflation on the Company's business; the impact of increasing interest rates; supply chain disruptions and product delivery delays; the failure to attract, develop and retain a diverse and talented team capable of furthering PLC's business strategies; the risk that the fair value of financial instruments will fluctuate as a result of changes in market prices (other than those arising from currency risk or interest rate risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in a market; risks associated with the Company's growth strategy; the purchase by the Company of Common Shares pursuant to its normal course issuer bid; the geographic concentration of the Company's operations; the Company's reliance on key personnel; the ability to maintain effective internal controls over financial reporting; tax related risks; the Company's non-controlled interests; relations with the Company's unionized and non-unionized employees; self-insurance and insurance coverage and limits; the Company's fixed operating costs; changing consumer preferences; the increasing number of cremations; litigation and professional liability practice claims; competition in the industry and markets in which the Company operates; the capital expenditure requirements of the Company's business; regulatory risks; environmental and health and safety risks; cybersecurity risks and the other risk factors described under the heading "Risk Factors" in this Annual Information Form.
+Further, future outcomes that relate to forward-looking information may be influenced by many other risk factors that could cause actual future results, conditions, actions or events to differ materially from the targets, expectations, estimates or intentions expressed in the forward-looking information, including, but not limited to, risks associated with the impact of increasing interest rates on the Company's business; adverse economic and financial market conditions; a declining level of commercial activity, and the resulting negative impact on the demand for, and prices of, PLC's products and services; the impact of inflation on the Company's business; political conflict, including from the economic sanctions imposed or to be imposed as a result thereof; supply chain disruptions and product delivery delays; the failure to attract, develop and retain a diverse and talented team capable of furthering PLC's business strategies; the risk that the fair value of financial instruments will fluctuate as a result of changes in market prices (other than those arising from currency risk or interest rate risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in a market; risks associated with the Company's growth strategy; the purchase by the Company of Common Shares pursuant to its normal course issuer bid; the geographic concentration of the Company's operations; the Company's reliance on key personnel; the ability to maintain effective internal controls over financial reporting; tax related risks; the Company's noncontrolled interests; relations with the Company's unionized and non-unionized employees; self-insurance and insurance coverage and limits; the Company's fixed operating costs; changing consumer preferences; the increasing number of cremations; litigation and professional liability practice claims; competition in the industry and markets in which the Company operates; the capital expenditure requirements of the Company's business; pandemic, epidemic and other public health risks, and the adverse effects from the measures implemented or to be implemented as a result thereof; regulatory risks; environmental and health and safety risks; cybersecurity risks and the other risk factors described under the heading "Risk Factors" in this Annual Information Form.
 The Company cautions that such list of risk factors is not exhaustive, and that, when relying on forward-looking information to make decisions with respect to the Company, readers should carefully consider these factors, as well as other uncertainties and potential events, and the inherent uncertainty of forward-looking information.